Mbappe has quickly risen to soccer stardom after making his debut for Monaco as a fresh-faced teenager in 2015.

 In the 2020/21 edition of the Champions League, the Frenchman, now 22, scored twice against Istanbul Basaksehir to make him the youngest player to 20 Champions League goals.

-Mbappe still remains in search of an elusive Champions League medal, which is virtually the only medal he is missing, despite having only been a professional soccer player for a mere six years.
+Mbappe still remains in search of an elusive Champions League medal, which is virtually the only medal he is missing, despite having only been a professional soccer player for less than a decade.

-Winning the 2018 World Cup & Best Young Player award
+Winning the 2018 World Cup and Best Young Player award

 The French youngster's success is not just limited to domestic football.